Dan-Duran/website-rsync-backup/README.md

 - Root privilege check
 - Configurable email notifications for backup successes and failures via SMTP or Postmark
 - Option to completely disable email notifications
+- Option to back up from a remote source over SSH

 ## Prerequisites